 The building in Westchester sat vacant until 1890 when another local benefactor, Collis P. Huntington was somehow informed of the situation and decided to take over the project.
 Huntington, a Southern Pacific Railroad magnate, had a summer home nearby Throggs Neck.

-The Collis P. Huntington estate, known as “The Homestead” was located near the library, in Throggs Neck.
+The Collis P. Huntington estate, known as “The Homestead” (see below) was located near the library, in Throggs Neck.
 His estate is still there and is now home to Preston High School.

 Huntington hired local architects William and James Henderson to work on the redesign of the building.
 The Hendersons added a two story rear addition, as well as a billiards room on the lower level of the building.
 Collis P. Huntington made the opening address on October 17, 1891, and the Catholic Protectory Band supplied the music.
 This photo was taken shortly after the completion of the 1890 addition.
 The line of trees to the right line what was to become Westchester Ave and much later the elevated Pelham Bay line of the subway.